-Dr. Saiqa Mullick is Director of Implementation Science, responsible for leading the development and implementation of a large portfolio of programmatic research and technical assistance.
-Her qualifications include a medical degree, two Masters level degrees in Public Health Methodology and in Public Health in Developing Countries.
-She is completing a PhD in Epidemiology and also a Member of the Institute of Directors of Southern Africa (IoDSA).
+Dr Saiqa Mullick is Director of Implementation Science, responsible for leading the development and implementation of a large portfolio of programmatic research and technical assistance.
+Her qualifications include a medical degree, two Masters level degrees in Public Health Methodology and in Public Health in Developing Countries and a PhD in Infectious Disease Epidemiology from the London School of Hygiene and Tropical Medicine.
+She is also a member of the Institute of Directors of Southern Africa (IoDSA).

 Dr Mullick has over 15 years’ experience in clinical services, implementation science, programme monitoring and evaluation, reproductive health and HIV, technical assistance and capacity building in developing country settings including Kenya, Lesotho, Swaziland, Zimbabwe, Tanzania, Namibia and South Africa.
 She has extensive experience in the design, conduct of implementation science studies and has worked closely with governments, NGOs and stakeholders to promote utilization of research through support to policy and guideline development at national and global level.